 The CS M.Eng curriculum is organized to support flexible and dynamic interdisciplinary instruction instead of traditional academic departments.
 World-class academics, each of whom has entrepreneurial experience, teach courses handcrafted to fit the unique mission of Cornell Tech and build deep expertise in software systems.

-Every Friday, students participate in an interdisciplinary practicum.
-These practicums are led by diverse guest practitioners that include entrepreneurs, designers, storytellers, artists, lawyers and more, giving students broad, first-hand understanding and experience to be successful in the business world.
+Every Friday, students participate in an interdisciplinary practicum, which is led by diverse guest practitioners including entrepreneurs, designers, storytellers, artists, lawyers and more.
+These practicums give students broad, first-hand understanding and experience to be successful in the business world.

 - 2 Semester Program (30 credits)